WeixuanPlant/WeixuanPlant.github.io/_portfolio/portfolio-91.md

 ---
-title: "Conservation of *Aquilaria sinensis* in Hong Kong"
+title: "Genomic conservation of *Aquilaria sinensis* in Hong Kong"
-excerpt: "This project explores how polyploidization contributes to species diversification in New Zealand’s unique flora, using Azorella as a model system.
-By integrating genomic data with ecological context, it examines how genome duplication shapes genetic diversity, adaptation, and speciation across alpine environments."
+excerpt: "Investigating the genetic diversity of wild *Aquilaria sinensis* (incense Tree) in Hong Kong using genome resequencing data."
 collection: portfolio
 ---